zambal/eml/README.md

 Eml uses the assigns extension from `EEx` for easy data access in a template.
 See the `EEx` docs for more info about them.
 Since all runtime behaviour is written in quoted expressions, assigns need to be quoted too.
-To prevent you from writing `quote do: @my_assign` all the time, Eml provides the `&` capture operator as a shortcut for `quote do: ...`.
+To prevent you from writing things like `quote do: @my_assign + 4` all the time, Eml provides the `&` capture operator as a shortcut for `quote do: ...`.
 You can use this shortcut only in template and component macro's.
-This means that for example `div(&@a)` and `div(quote do: @a)` have the same result inside a template.
+This means that for example `div &(@a + 4)` and `div (quote do: @a + 4)` have the same result inside a template.
+If you just want to pass an assign, you can even leave out the capture operator and just write `div @a`.
 The function that the template macro defines accepts optionally a Keyword list for binding values to assigns.
 ```elixir
 iex> e = h1 [(quote do: @assigns), " ", (quote do: @are), " ", (quote do: @pretty), " ", (quote do: @nifty)]
 #h1<[{:quoted, [{:@, [line: 12], [{:assigns, [line: 12], nil}]}]}, " ",